Statistics on schools, teachers and pupils including data for local authorities and Wales as at January 2020.

 Note on quality of data

-Whilst most of the usual data validation processes on the school census data have taken place, due to the ongoing coronavirus pandemic, the data will not undergo the usual final validation process.
+Whilst most of the usual data validation processes on the 2020 school census data have taken place, due to the ongoing coronavirus pandemic, the data did not undergo the usual final validation process.
 As part of the Welsh Local Government Finance Settlement, the data is usually returned to local authorities for final validation.
 Typically, overall numbers of pupils and teachers will not change significantly during this period, with the most likely change being in the characteristics of the pupils themselves e.g. free school meal entitlement.
 Users should therefore be more cautious when comparing data on characteristics of pupils and staff over time, in particular where small cohorts are involved.
+The class size information has undergone a period of further validation with local authorities.

 Telephone: 0300 025 3753